 Here are some specific suggestions of what we use at the school and donate in the community:

 1. Good used clothing: There is a continual need for good used clothing especially children's and teen's.
+At this time of year, we have specific requests for raincoats for children, teens and adults.
 Baby clothes are always in demand.
+As the cooler weather approaches, warmer clothing including light jackets are especially appreciated.
 Generally there is no need for tall men’s clothing or for women’s dresses and skirts.

 2. School supplies are in demand for the school year, including simple pocket folders, spiral bound notebooks, pens, pencils, crayons, markers, erasers, rulers, scissors, you get the idea!

 3. Office supplies are also deeply appreciated.
 We are currently in need of white and pastel copy paper, printer ink for our HP 1210 3-in-one printer-copier-scanner.
-(It is HP #56 and #57.) and white board markers, all office supplies are welcomed.
+(It is HP #56 and #57.)
+We can also use white-out correction tape or fluid, masking tape and scotch tape.

-4. Small gifts - for good attendance and performance in class including gel pens, key holders, and inexpensive toys you might come across that might intrigue 8 to 14 year olds, or adults, including playing cards and dominos.
+4. Small gifts - for good attendance and performance in class including gel pens, key holders, and any inexpensive toys you might come across that might intrigue 8 to 14 year olds, or adults.
 Sometimes a local dollar store has some great deals.
 At this time we are extremely well supplied with stickers, no more are needed right now.

 6. Good used laptop computers: There are a number of students in the community whose families have stretched their budget to the limit to get them to high school or college, but cannot afford to own computers.
 Without them they are faced with the extra work and expense going to Internet cafes to try to complete assignments in a poor working environment.
 The computers must be changed to the Spanish version of XP.
 Older computers are not useable, as it is impossible to convert them to Spanish etc. There is no way for us to recycle computers at this time, so pleased do not bring older versions.